junxianlim/redux-tic-tac-toe/README.md

 - The skeleton also uses stylus instead of regular css.
 (Refer to my other react projects built from Udemy's courses.)

+- Your packages needs may differ from project to project, add and remove at will.

 - Installed packages:
   - Babel Packages
   - Redux Devtools